DrupalLadder/GitHubForDrupalTeams/project-maintainer/git-subtree-push.md

 Project Maintainer: Git subtree push
 ------------------------------------

-Scenario: While doing devleopment on _rhymessite, you make updates to rhymes module.
+Scenario: While doing devleopment on RhymesSite, you make updates to rhymes module.
 Here you will push those changes out of your site repo into your module repo.